-Maharashtra: Toll due to landslide in Raigad village rises to 26
+Maharashtra: Toll in Raigad landslide rises to 26

 The landslide had hit Irshalwadi, a tribal village located on a hill slope in the coastal district, on Wednesday night.
 At least 17 of 48 houses in the village were fully or partially buried under the landslide debris.

-According to the Raigad district disaster management office, the village has a population of over 220.
-Of them, at least 85 persons are still missing.
+According to the Raigad district disaster management office, the village has a population of around 220.
+At least 85 are still missing.

 “The village does not have a pucca road,” an unidentified official told PTI.
 “Earthmovers and excavators could not be easily moved and the rescue operation is being carried out manually.”